 In transferrin deficiency (hypotransferrinemia or atransferrinemia), absorbed iron that enters the portal system not bound to transferrin is deposited in the liver.
 Subsequent iron transfer to sites of red blood cell production is reduced because of transferrin deficiency.

 In ceruloplasmin deficiency (aceruloplasminemia), lack of ferroxidase causes defective conversion of Fe2+ to Fe3+; such conversion is necessary for binding to transferrin.
 Defective transferrin binding impairs the movement of iron from intracellular stores to plasma transport, resulting in accumulation of iron in tissues.

 Normal total body iron content is about 2.5 g in women and 3.5 g in men.
 Because symptoms may be delayed until iron accumulation is excessive (eg, > 10 to 20 g), hemochromatosis may not be recognized until later in life, even though it is an inherited abnormality.
 In women, clinical manifestations are uncommon before menopause because iron loss due to menses (and sometimes pregnancy and childbirth) tends to offset iron accumulation.

 The mechanism for iron overload in both HFE and non-HFE hemochromatosis is increased iron absorption from the gastrointestinal tract, leading to chronic deposition of iron in the tissues.
 Hepcidin, a liver-derived peptide, is the critical control mechanism for iron absorption.
 Hepcidin is normally up-regulated when iron stores are elevated and, through its inhibitory effect on ferroportin (which participates in iron absorption), it prevents excessive iron absorption and storage in normal people.
 Hemochromatosis types 1 through 4 share the same pathogenic basis (eg, lack of hepcidin synthesis or activity) and key clinical features.

 In general, tissue injury appears to result from reactive free hydroxyl radicals generated when iron deposition in tissues catalyzes their formation.
 Other mechanisms may affect particular organs (eg, skin hyperpigmentation can result from increased melanin as well as iron accumulation).
 In the liver, iron-associated lipid peroxidation induces hepatocyte apoptosis, which stimulates Kupffer cell activation and release of pro-inflammatory cytokines.
-These cytokines activate hepatic stellate cells to produce collagen, resulting in pathologic accumulation of liver fibrosis.
+These cytokines activate hepatic stellate cells to produce collagen, resulting in pathologic accumulation of liver fibrosis and risk of hepatocellular carcinoma.